Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Results

-We model the projection into data space through a Gaussian observation model, with the following loss added when training: where $\lambda_\text{proj}$ is the regularization coefficient, which takes the form of the log of the precision of the Gaussian observation model.
-Adding the regularization coefficient in this manner means that it can be optimized in parallel to the diffeomorphism, and allows for an adaptive fitting process.
-Modeling the projection in this way is similar to generative topographic mapping (GTM, \cite{bishop1998gtm}) when the matching between the latent codes and the data is known.
-This projection loss was added to the loss defined in \Cref{eq:full-loss} for $d$-dimensional dynamics.

-To test our approach in realistic higher-dimensional systems, we classify and localize invariant structures in data from the repressilator model of gene regulation \cite{elowitz2000repressilator} (see \Cref{app:repressilator-sim} for governing equations).
-The repressilator system is a model for a genetic regulatory network in bacteria, based on the mRNA and protein counts of three genes: TetR, LacI and $\lambda$ phage cI.
-Each of these proteins inhibits the next gene, in a cyclic fashion, leading to oscillatory dynamics.
-The governing parameters for this system are related to the rates of the transcription, translation and degradation of the different genes and proteins.
-Even though this system spans six dimensions, under specific parameter values it exhibits either a 2D point attractor or contains an embedded limit cycle \cite{Verdugo2018-np,Potvin-Trottier2016-wj}.

-We use our framework to classify the dynamical regimes of repressilator systems with different rates of transcription $\alpha$, and protein/mRNA degradation rates $\beta$, given 1000 observed vectors using the same sampling scheme for the data as described in \Cref{sec:classify}, \Cref{fig:repressilator}.
-For lower dimensions we project the observed positions $x_i$ and velocities $\dot{x}_i$ onto a predefined subset of the six dimensions (for more details, see \Cref{app:repressilator-sim}).
-We observed (\Cref{fig:repressilator}) not only that our model could classify two-dimensional data better than earlier work \cite{moriel2023let}, but also that it could accurately distinguish equilibrium from cyclic behavior across all dimensionalities considered.
-As far as we are aware, classification of this kind carried out explicitly in higher dimensionalities is inaccessible using techniques from previous work.
-Moreover, our optimized diffeomorphisms in the six-dimensional case can be used to accurately locate the cyclic dynamics of the repressilator system, recapitulating the behavior of the system and its invariant set, as seen in \Cref{fig:repressilator}.
+We then classify repressilator systems into node or cycle attractors using SPE, when the systems vary in terms of transcription $\alpha$, and protein/mRNA degradation rates $\beta$.
+For each system, we simulate $N=1000$ observed pairs of positions and vectors using the same sampling scheme for the data as described in \Cref{sec:recon}, \Cref{fig:repressilator}.
+To compare the performance along different dimensionalities, we project the observed positions $x_i$ and velocities $\dot{x}_i$ onto a predefined subset of the six dimensions (see \Cref{app:repressilator-sim} for details).
+We observed (\Cref{fig:repressilator}) that our model can classify two-dimensional repressilator systems better than earlier work \citep{moriel2023let}, whose accuracy was 87\% (next to our 89\%), and that SPE can accurately distinguish point from cyclic behavior across all dimensionalities considered.
+Classification of this kind, carried out explicitly in higher dimensionalities, is infeasible using techniques from previous work.
+Moreover, our optimized diffeomorphisms in the six-dimensional case can be used to accurately locate the cyclic dynamics of the repressilator system, recapitulating the behavior of the system and its invariant set (\Cref{fig:repressilator}).